FIWARE/tutorials.Short-Term-History/README.md

 Once the JSON response for a specified time series has been retrieved, displaying the raw data is of little use to an end user.
 It must be manipulated to be displayed in a bar chart, line graph or table listing.
-This is not within the domain of **STH-Comet** as it not a graphical tool, but can be delegated to a mashup or dashboard component such as [Wirecloud](https://catalogue.fiware.org/enablers/application-mashup-wirecloud) or [Knowage](https://catalogue-server.fiware.org/enablers/data-visualization-knowage)
+This is not within the domain of **STH-Comet** as it not a graphical tool, but can be delegated to a mashup or dashboard component such as [Wirecloud](https://github.com/Fiware/catalogue/blob/master/processing/README.md#Wirecloud) or [Knowage](https://catalogue-server.fiware.org/enablers/data-visualization-knowage)

 It can also be retrieved and displayed using a third-party graphing tool appropriate to your coding environment - for example [chartjs](http://www.chartjs.org/).
 An example of this can be found within the `history` controller in the [Git Repository](https://github.com/Fiware/tutorials.Step-by-Step/blob/master/docker/context-provider/express-app/controllers/history.js)

-The basic processing consists of two steps - retrieval and attribute mapping, sample code can be seen below:
+The basic processing consists of two-step - retrieval and attribute mapping, sample code can be seen below:

 ```javascript
 function readCometLampLuminosity(id, aggMethod) {